All Aboard to C.A. & C. Depot

 The first passenger train to arrive at the depot was in the summer of 1905.
 The last passenger train to arrive and depart was Train #625 in June, 1952, north-bound for Akron.
 In 1949 a train leaving the station soon after the diesel engine started, derailed and tumbled over the embankment near the Pennsylvania depot just west of S Main Street in Mount Vernon.

 The CA&C Depot was added to the National Register of Historic Places in 1972.
 Today the Depot occupies the Knox County and Mount Vernon Chamber of Commerce.

 Since the railroad industry was founded, a railroad spike was a well-known piece of railroad equipment that everyone can identify.
 A railroad spike is a type of fastening device, which is designed to hold the rails firmly in place to a railroad tie, or some other form of lateral support.
-The entrie track structure includes the rail, tie, tie-plate, and ballast system all of which have a very important and specific function.
-The earliest spikes were simply crude nails and within today’s modern industry the most common type has been in regular use since the early 1830’s (when used in conjuction with wooden ties).
+The entire track structure includes the rail, tie, tie-plate, and ballast system all of which have a very important and specific function.
+The earliest spikes were simply crude nails and within today’s modern industry the most common type has been in regular use since the early 1830’s (when used in conjunction with wooden ties).